 - Ecologically Responsible – People are becoming more aware of their carbon footprint these days which is one reason why geothermal heating systems are in relatively higher demand now than they have ever been.
 Since they use heat that is already stored beneath the ground, they are totally sustainable and have almost no negative effect on the environment.

 - Geothermal Systems Can Be Paired – If you already have a traditional forced air heating or cooling system, geothermal systems can be easily paired with them.
 You can actually power your current radiant flooring system and other such HVAC implements with geothermal heating.

 - Little Space Is Used – The most important components of geothermal heating systems (and the most space consuming) are buried underground.
 The rest of the system can be easily installed in your basement or garage and does not take up much room at all.

 How Geothermal Heating Works — 2 Types Explained

 Instead of using non-sustainable sources of heat like fossil fuels, geothermal heating systems use 100% natural and sustainable heat from the Earth.
-This heat comes from the natural activity in the Earth’s core and some is also absorbed from sunlight during the day.
+This heat comes primarily from the natural activity in the Earth’s core.

 The great thing about geothermal heat is that no matter where you live, the temperature underground stays pretty consistent throughout the year.
 For instance, you may live in an area where the winters can get to -30 degrees Celsius but the temperature starting at just 6 feet underground will still stay significantly warmer than that even in the most frigid winters.